jacksonchen07/Chatbox/ChatboxAda_Prep.md

 - Concurrency (Threads)

 Process
-1. Create a socket for the server to recieve and send (Get an IP address, Port, etc..)
+1. Create a socket for the server to recieve and send (Get an IP address, Port, etc..) -- COMPLETED
-2. Have a client create a socket to connect to server to start recieving and sending
+2. Have a client create a socket to connect to server to start recieving and sending -- COMPLETED
 3. Once connected, prompt user to create a username and run it thorugh a data structure to see if it is taken or not
 4. Client should be able to type a message and send it to the server to brodcast to other clients
 5. Other clients receive message